To the Members

-23. VIGIL MECHANISM / WHISTLE BLOWER POLICY
+24. VIGIL MECHANISM / WHISTE BLOWER POLICY

 The company has a Vigil Mechanism / Whistle Blower Policy to report genuine concerns orgrievances.
 The Vigil Mechanism (Whistle Blower Policy) has been posted on the company'swebsite (www.gtntextiles. com).

 25. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Even though the provisions of Companies Act 2013 regarding Corporate SocialResponsibility are not attracted to the Company yet the company has been over theyears pursuing as part of its corporate philosophy an unwritten CSR policy voluntarilywhich goes much beyond mere philanthropic gestures and integrates interest welfare andaspirations of the community with those of the Company itself in an environment ofpartnership for inclusive development
+Even though the provisions of Section 135 (5) of Companies Act 2013 regardingCorporate Social Responsibility are not yet attracted the company has been over theyears pursuing as part of its corporate philosophy an unwritten CSR policy voluntarilywhich goes much beyond mere philanthropic gestures and integrates interest welfare andaspirations of the community with those of the Company itself in an environment ofpartnership for inclusive development.

 26. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 27. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Company has an effective internal control and risk mitigation system designed toeffectively control the operations at its Head Office Plants and Depots.
-The internalcontrol systems are designed to ensure that the financial and otherrecords are reliable for the preparation of financial statements and for maintaining assets.
-The Company haswell designed Standard Operating Procedures.
+The internal control systems are designed to ensure that the financial and otherrecords are reliable for the preparation of financial statements and for maintainingassets.
+The Company has well designed Standard Operating Procedures.
 Independent InternalAuditors conduct audit covering a wide range of operational matters and ensure compliancewith specified standards.
 Planned periodic reviews are carried out by Internal Audit.
-Thefindings of Internal Audit are reviewed by the top management and by the Audit Committee of the Boardof Directors.
+Thefindings of Internal Audit are reviewed by the top management and by the Audit Committeeof the Board of Directors.

 Based on the deliberations with Statutory Auditors to ascertain their views on thefinancial statements including the Financial Reporting System and Compliance to AccountingPolicies and Procedures the Audit Committee was satisfied with the adequacy andeffectiveness of the Internal Controls and Systems followed by the company.

 28. NOMINATION & REMUNERATION POLICY

-The Board of Directors has framed a policy which lays down a frame work in relation toremuneration of Directors Key Managerial Personnel and Senior Management of the Company.This policy also lays down criteria for selection and appointment of Board Members.
+The Board of Directors has framed a policy which lays down a framework in relation toremuneration of Directors Key Managerial Personnel and Senior Management of the Company.This policy also lays down criteria for selection and appointment of Board Members.
 Moredetails on the same are given in the Corporate Governance Report.

-29. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013.
+29. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

 The Company has in place an anti-sexual harassment policy in line with the requirementsof the sexual harassment of women at the workplace (Prevention Prohibition and Redressal)Act 2013.
 Internal Compliance Committee (ICC) is already been functioned for redressingcomplaints received regarding sexual harassment.
 All employees (permanent contractualtemporary trainees) are covered under this policy.
-The Company has not received anycomplaints under this policy during the year ended 31st March 2016.
+The Company has not received anycomplaints under this policy during the year ended 31st March 2019.

-The information required pursuant to Section 134 (3) (q) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of employees of the company will be provided uponrequest.
+The information required pursuant to section 134 (3) (q) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of employees of the company will be provided uponrequest.
 In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members at the Registered officeof the companyduring business hours on working days of the company up to the date of the ensuing AnnualGeneral meeting.
 If any Member is interested in obtaining a copy thereof such member maywrite to the company in this regard.

-30. PERSONNEL & INDUSTRIAL RELATIONS
+31. PERSONNEL & INDUSTRIAL RELATIONS

-Industrial Relations were cordial and satisfactory except the situation explained inthe review of financial performance.
-There were no employees whoseparticulars are to be given in terms of Section 134(3)(q) of the companies Act2013 readwith Rule 5(2) and5(3) of the companies (Appointment and Remuneration of Managerialpersonnel) Rules 2014.
+Industrial Relations were cordial and satisfactory.
+There were no employees whoseparticulars are to be given in terms of Section 134(3)(q) of the companies Act2013 readwith Rule 5(2) and 5(3) of the companies (Appointment and Remuneration of Managerialpersonnel) Rules 2014.

-There are no significant and material orders passed by the Regulators or Courts or Tribunals that would impact the going concernstatus of your Company and its future operations.
+32. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS by There are nosignificant the Regulators or Courts or Tribunals that would impact the going concernstatus of your Company and its future operations.

-Your Directors place on record their gratitude to Central Bank of India State Bank ofIndia Export-Import Bank of India State Bank of Travancore Bank of India and Axis Bank Limited and the concernedDepartments of the State and Central Government valuable customer Employees andShareholders for their assistance support and cooperation to the Company.
+Your Directors place on record their gratitude to Central Bank of India State Bank ofIndia Export Import Bank of India Bank of India and Axis Bank Limited and the concernedDepartments of the State and Central Government valuable customer Employees andShareholders for their assistance support and cooperation to the Company.